hongtron/log_analyzer/README.md

 ## Areas for Improvement

+The `LogClock` is a useful abstraction for this problem, where alerting is based on log time and we have a constant stream of logs.
+However, this would not be a great approach for a real world application, as an interruption in the log stream would stall the clock.
+If we had a requirement to track conspicuously _low_ levels of traffic, this approach would need to be revisited.

 Currently, it can be cumbersome to establish state in tests (e.g. establishing a clock time).
 If developing this project further, I would definitely invest in adding factories and spec helpers to address this.